Ibrutinib Before and After Stem Cell Transplant in Treating Patients With Relapsed or Refractory Diffuse Large B-cell

 TRANSPLANT: In both arms, patients undergo autologous hematopoietic progenitor cell or bone marrow transplant on day 0.

 ARM I: Beginning 30-60 days after transplant, patients receive ibrutinib PO on days 1-28.
-Treatment repeats every 28 days for 12 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 28 days for 12 cycles in the absence of disease progression or unacceptable toxicity.

 ARM II: Beginning 30-60 days after transplant, patients receive placebo PO on days 1-28.
-Treatment repeats every 28 days for 12 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 28 days for 12 cycles in the absence of disease progression or unacceptable toxicity.
 Patients experiencing disease progression may crossover Arm I.

 After completion of treatment, patients are followed up every 6 months for up to 60 months from registration.

 For people ages 18 years and up